PrusaMK2Users/3030_Haribo_Edition/STL/optional/README.md

 # Optional STL

 - These file are optional stuff to print for the Haribo Edition

-- include a special version of the fan nozzle by jonasrh (Jonas Hansen)
+- a special version of the fan nozzle by jonasrh (Jonas Hansen) with  "Haribo" on it
+- the power supply mount for the stock PSU.. mounts to the same points as the reference build